 Place the sponge in a recycled gift or mint tin and you’re ready to travel.

-Flip the sponge inside out where you cut it so that the indent pops out and use a scissors to cut out the center piece.
+Flip the sponge inside out where you cut it so that the indent pops out and use scissors to cut out the centerpiece.

+Fans are notorious for collecting dust, dirt, debris, and pet hair and they are so hard to clean, but let’s bring a sponge to the rescue.
 To clean a fan, you’ll need to cut slices along your sponge.
-This is to help the sponge fit between the rails on your fan.
+This is to help the sponge fit between the spokes on your fan.

-Use your sponge damp or dry, wiggle the sponge so it fits between the rails.
-Once it’s in slide it down, it’s so easy and what a difference.
+Use your sponge damp or dry, and wiggle the sponge so it fits between the rails.
+Once it’s in slide it down, it’s so easy, and what a difference.

-Help your plant retain water and moisture by placing a sponge in the bottom of the flower pot first.
+Help your plant retain water and moisture by placing natural rubber sponges in the bottom of the flower pot first.

-Fill your sponge with water, place inside a baggie and freeze.
+Fill your sponge with water, place it inside a baggie, and freeze.
 Great to use as ice packs or as cold packs in lunches.

 Place sponges at the base of your keyboard to ease your wrists while typing.